xatusbetazx17/NewMath-InfinityFramework/README.md

 # NewMath-InfinityFramework
-A conceptual and experimental Python framework exploring an alternative mathematical system that defines division by zero and interactions with infinity in a consistent way.

-# NewMath-InfinityFramework

 A conceptual and experimental Python framework that redefines core mathematical operations, including the previously undefined division by zero.
 This new math system proposes a consistent framework for working with "infinity" as a calculable entity, opening possibilities in advanced theory, AI, physics, and abstract computing.